SecorD0/evm-mnemonic-generator/README.md

 <h1><p align="center">DISCLAIMER</p></h1>
 <p align="right"><a href="#Content">To the content</a></p>

 ⠀The program has no injections — you can make the code review to make sure.
-Any cases of third parties gaining access to your wallet aren't the fault of the developer, but of you or another person.
+Any cases of third parties gaining access to your wallets aren't the fault of the developer, but of you or another person.
 Keep your sensitive data in a safe place.

 ⠀By using this program you have agreed to the above and have no and won't have claims against its developer.